Understanding Atrial Fibrillation: Symptoms, Stroke Risk, and Monitoring

 AFib: The atria quiver chaotically instead of contracting effectively.
 This irregular rhythm can cause blood to pool in the atria, potentially forming clots that can travel to the brain and cause stroke.

-Why AFib Is So Dangerous
+Why AFib Matters

-1. Stroke Risk Increases 5x
+1. Stroke Risk Is Higher

 2. Heart Failure Development